Holmenkollen: Etymology

+The name is a compound of the farm name Holmen and the finite form of kolle 'knoll'.
+The name Holmen is itself a compound of the Old Norse words holmi 'elevated space on land' and vin 'meadow'.

+History and landmarks

 In addition to being a residential area, the area has been a ski recreation area since the late 19th century, with its famous ski jumping hill, the Holmenkollbakken, hosting competitions since 1892.
-To the north, the area borders to the woodlands area Marka.
+To the north, the area borders the Marka woodlands area.

 The Holmenkoll Line of the Oslo Metro runs through the neighborhood, serving the stations Besserud and Holmenkollen.

 The Holmenkollen Chapel was destroyed by arson in August 1992 by black metal artists Varg Vikernes, Bård “Faust” Eithun and Øystein “Euronymous” Aarseth, but later rebuilt.

-The chapel is a neighbour to the Norwegian Royal Lodge, the residence of the Norwegian Royal Family during events like Christmas and Holmenkollen Ski Festival.
+The chapel is a neighbour to the Norwegian Royal Lodge, the residence of the Norwegian royal family during events like Christmas and Holmenkollen Ski Festival.

 Climate

 Holmenkollen has a humid continental climate transitional with maritime subarctic influenced by its elevated position above the valley consisting of Oslo's downtown.
 It has cooler weather than the lower elevations, especially in summer and more precipitation both in terms of rain and snow because of orographic lift.
-Winter temperatures are slightly colder than in lower areas, although the difference is lower that time of the year.
+Winter temperatures are slightly colder than in lower areas, although the difference is lower at that time of the year.
 Even so, Holmenkollen usually maintains a sizeable snowpack.
 In spite of the elevation, summer temperatures are comparable to sea level locations on the North Sea both in Norway and Scotland.